wrgoldstein/wrgoldstein.github.io/old_posts/phoenix-rabbitmq.md

 ---
 layout: post
-title:  "Phoenix and RabbitMQ"
+title: 'Phoenix and RabbitMQ'
 date: 2017-02-20
 ---

 Last post I talked about building a high throughput, highly available analytics backend.
 I'm not going to do a thorough tutorial here, just identify some steps in getting set up and a few things I learned.

 ## Getting set up

 I installed RabbitMQ through `brew`, and Phoenix / Elixir from the Phoenix homepage.
 Starting the RabbitMQ server was as simple as

 ```
 /usr/local/sbin/rabbitmq